boulund/tcup/docs/source/tutorial.rst

         databases/reference_genomes
         databases/resfinder.fasta

-Running |name| on the tutoral sample will take some time, depending on your computer.
+Running |name| on the tutoral sample will take some time, sometimes up to a couple of hours, depending on your computer's speed and amount of memory.
 After completing, |name| will produce the following output files::

     tcup_tutorial_sample.fasta.genomes.blast8